Carl Erdmann: Political problems and military service

 Under normal circumstances, a position at the MGH would have led to a prestigious university chair in medieval history within a few years and no-one doubted that Erdmann was the brightest rising young star in his field.
-However, in 1933, and particularly after 1935, German academic institutions and universities began to implement political controls in line with the policies of the new Nazi government.
+However, in 1933, and particularly after 1935, German academic institutions and universities began to implement political control in line with the policies of the new Nazi government.
 Although Erdmann continued to work at the MGH, his liberal views and refusal to join or endorse the Nazi Party effectively blacklisted him from further academic advancement, particularly at the university level.
 Furthermore, his book on the Crusades had been a thinly veiled critique of a political value system that raised war and imperialism to the level of a religious creed.
 During the late 1930s and early 1940s, Erdmann's research on the early Saxon monarchs of Germany (the Ottonians) also dissented from the politically correct orthodoxy, raising questions about the rise and rule of a dynasty which figured prominently in Nazi historical propaganda.
 Towards the end of 1943, Erdmann was conscripted into the Wehrmacht and the administration of the MGH, by now in the hands of academics friendly to the Nazi regime, declined to intervene on his behalf.
 He was trained as an Italian interpreter and sent to the Balkans where he served in Albania, and later in Croatia.
 He died of typhus in an army camp near Zagreb on 5 March 1945.